Class Groups

 We use our kind hands, and we follow the instructions all the time.

-For the Spring 2 half-term we will be enjoying the topic ‘How have people like Rosa Parks helped to make the world a better place?'
+For the Summer 1 half-term we will be enjoying the topic ‘How Old are the Trees Around us?’

-In maths, our clever mathematicians are learning about money, multiplication and division.
-The children will learn to use methods such as grouping, sharing, drawing tens and ones and using dienes to help them.
+In maths, our clever mathematicians are learning about position and direction.
+They will also be developing their knowledge of time, weight, volume and temperature.
+The children will also use concrete, pictorial and abstract methods to solve questions and challenges, using methods efficiently to solve problems.
 If you need any support with helping your child at home, please don’t hesitate to contact your child’s class teacher via Class Dojo.

 To support your child further with their reading skills, please click on the link below to watch Read, Write, Inc's engaging phonics videos.
 Your child will be familiar with the routines used in Read, Write, Inc